RafaelFaisca32/desofs2024_M1C_3/Documentation/AbuseCases/abusecases.md

 ### Countermeasures:
 Specify how the information will be given to the customer in order for him to know if something is wrong.
 Previously, educate users about identifying phishing attempts.

+# UC6 - As the Driver, I want to signal the start and end of a Transport that has been provided by me so that I can finish my Service.

+## False Start Signal:

+### Description:
+The driver signals the start of a transport service, but instead of actually starting the service, they deceive the system by activating the signal without intending to provide the service.

+### CVSS Risk Rating: 5.7 (Medium) CVSS:3.0/AV:N/AC:L/PR:L/UI:R/S:U/C:N/I:H/A:N

+### Justification:
+This could be done to manipulate the system for personal gain, such as receiving compensation for services not rendered or to create a false record of activity.

+### Countermeasures:
+Providing training and awareness programs so that drivers don't do this issue.
+Be restrictive when employing new drivers.
+If the gps tracker shows that the truck has been stopped for a long time, make the driver provide an explanation for that specific situation.

+# UC7 - As a driver, I want to be able to prove my delivery with a photo or a screenshot of the maps so that my job execution is accepted.

+## Photo manipulation

+### Description:
+The driver could use pre-existing photos from their gallery or the internet and pass them off as proof of delivery or instead of genuinely delivering the package or completing the service, they may provide a photo taken at a different location.

+### CVSS Risk Rating: 5.7 (Medium) CVSS:3.0/AV:N/AC:L/PR:L/UI:R/S:U/C:N/I:H/A:N

+### Justification:
+By fabricating proof of delivery, the driver can save time that would have been spent on actually completing the delivery.
+This time can then be used for personal activities or for taking on additional delivery jobs, thereby increasing potential earnings.

+### Countermeasures:
+Providing training and awareness programs for drivers about the importance of accurate reporting and the consequences of providing false proof of delivery can deter misconduct.
+Implementing strict disciplinary measures and consequences for drivers caught providing false proof of delivery.
+Implementing geofencing technology can help enforce delivery boundaries, ensuring that deliveries are made within designated areas.

 # UC8- As a manager, I want to be able to approve or reject a job so that I can control the services.

 ## Forged Approvals: